SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     in order to allow transactions to expand over different ABAP sessions.
 -   Like the concepts mentioned above, a RAP BO can be draft-enabled in the BDEF.
-This concept enters the picture, for example, if you have an application allowing data modifications and the temporary storage of modifications but does not yet persist them to the database.
-You can continue modifying this data later and you might even use a different device from the one where you modified the data previously.
+If enabled, the application allows data modifications and the temporary storage of modifications but does not yet persist them to the database.
+The users of the application can continue modifying this data later and they might even use a different device from the one where they modified the data previously.
--   The draft indicator `%is_draft` enters the picture here for RAP BO instance identification.
+-   The draft indicator `%is_draft` is available for RAP BO instance identification.
 It is used to indicate if a RAP BO instance is a [draft instance](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_draft_instance_glosry.htm "Glossary Entry") or an [active instance](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_active_instance_glosry.htm "Glossary Entry").
     Conveniently, the component group `%tky` contains